We are a varied group of people, all of whom delight in singing together. You can read some more information below about many of the Singers below.

 Bio and image to follow

-Singers’ Profiles: Members of the Month!
+Singers’ Profiles: Singers of the Month!

-Lilian Deacon, 1st Soprano, member for over 20 years
+Lilian Deacon, 1st soprano, member for over 20 years

 Hobbies and Interests: W.I., Church, reading, knitting, gardening and socialising.